2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 5. Lead Generation: If your wrap promotes a specific offer or service, track the number of leads generated through phone calls, online forms, or other channels directly attributed to the wrap.
 Aim for a consistent flow of leads to justify the investment.

-6. Sales Conversion Rate: Once you have leads, track the conversion rate into actual sales.
+6. Sales Conversion Rate: Track the conversion rate into actual sales once you have leads.
 This demonstrates the effectiveness of your wrap in driving concrete business outcomes.
 Aim for a conversion rate that aligns with your overall sales goals.

 7. Cost per Lead (CPL): Calculate the average cost of acquiring a lead through your truck wrap campaign.
 Divide your total campaign cost by the number of leads generated to understand the efficiency of your approach.

-8. Cost per Acquisition (CPA): Similar to CPL, track the average cost of acquiring a new customer through your truck wrap campaign.
+8. Cost per Acquisition (CPA): Like CPL, track the average cost of acquiring a new customer through your truck wrap campaign.
 This metric helps you assess the long-term ROI of your investment.

-9. Return on Investment (ROI): Ultimately, you want to know if your truck wrap campaign is generating a positive return on investment.
-Calculate ROI by dividing your total revenue generated from the campaign by your total campaign cost.
+9. Return on Investment (ROI): Ultimately, you want to know if your truck wrap campaign generates a positive ROI.
+Calculate ROI by dividing the total revenue generated by the campaign by the total cost.
 Aim for a positive ROI to justify your investment.

-10. Customer Lifetime Value (CLTV): Don’t forget to consider the long-term value of your truck wrap-acquired customers.
-CLTV takes into account the total revenue a customer generates over their lifetime with your business.
-High CLTV can justify a higher initial investment in your truck wrap campaign.
+10. Customer Lifetime Value (CLTV): Remember to consider the long-term value of your truck wrap-acquired customers.
+CLTV considers the total revenue a customer generates over their lifetime with your business.
+A high CLTV can justify a higher initial investment in your truck wrap campaign.

 Expected Conversion Ratios: